nsnarender5511/cpp-site/crules-website/docs/assets/images/README.md

 # Image Assets Reference

-This directory contains all image assets used in the crules documentation.
+This directory contains all image assets used in the cursor++ documentation.
 This README serves as a reference guide to help maintain consistent naming and organization of image assets.

 ## Directory Structure